aorella1/RoverSystem/scratch/CPP/camerafeed/README.txt

 	| <Empty>          |    | <Empty>          |

 The next camera packet has a timestamp of 29, a section id of 1, and a section count of 2.
 BUFFER 1 contains this packet, so BUFFER 1 is filled.
 The next buffer is updated to 0.
+BUFFER 1 is then pushed to screen.

 	| BUFFER 0         |	| BUFFER 1         |
 	| Timestamp: 28    |    | Timestamp: 29    |